 The Arizona Health Sciences Library Liaison to the College of Public Health is Jean McClelland.
 Ms. McClelland is available to assist students, staff, and faculty library needs.
-She has developed an Information Resources website specifically for students in the College of Public Health to help you be successful throughout your time in the program.
+She has developed an Public Health Information Resources specifically for students in the College of Public Health to help you be successful throughout your time in the program.
 Students may also reach out directly to Jean at imcc@arizona.edu.